bridgecrew-perf4/terraform-intro-2/demo/script.md

+1. I have credentials set in my shell, the README tells you more.

+   Don't want to show it because this is recorded :smile:

-1. Create the terraform block with just the version
+2. Create the terraform block with just the version
   * Show the little version check and introduce `tfswitch`
+      * 13.3!!!

 2. Add the minimal bucket with just the bucket name
   * Talk through which bits are required & by whome